eleanordare/python_haproxy/README.md

 python-haproxy-tools
 ====================

-- Python Library for managing HAProxy
+Python Library for managing HAProxy

-- server change methods in servers.py
+- server add/remove/change methods in servers.py
+- update of local haproxy config file in update.py
+- test of jenkins instances in jenkins.py